probablynotryan/neighborhood/README.md

  #### Tests
 Describe: beepBoop()

-Test: "It should return an array with 'Beep!', 'Beep!' if an array of [1, 1] is submitted."
+Test: "It should return an array of "0", "Beep!", "Boop!", "Will you be my neighbor?", "4" when the number 3 is submitted."

-Let userInput = [1, 1];
+let userInput = 4;

 Code: beepBoop(userInput);

-Expected Output: "Beep!", "Beep!"
+Expected Output: "0, Beep!, Boop!, Will you be my neighbor?, 4"

 ---
 Describe: beepBoop()